singhs32/run_analysis/README.md

 - 'tidydata.txt': Final output

-- "un_analysis.R": R code for transforming raw data into tidy data
+- "run_analysis.R": R code for transforming raw data into tidy data

 Detailed explanation of how raw data was tranformed into tidy data